hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 as sanctioned competition events, stunting, or aerobatic manoeuvres."*

 However, Parts 3 through 9 no not mention this caveat, even though they reference Parts 1 and 2.
 I think I'm going to have to read through this whole thing and make notes on it.
 Then I can decide which parts I need to implement in my design spec.
 I am focussing on the frame, and because this project is geared towards DIY the burden is partly on the consumer, but I think it's still a good idea to read through the sections on braking, steering, etc. It's a pretty lengthy, dry set of documents, and it goes into detail about how to test all kinds of things (ie mudguards, rubber handlebar grips).
 It'll take some time, and I don't expect I'll put it into practice with as much rigour as a normal bicycle manufacturer, but there might be useful/important things like guideline stopping distances and bending forces used in tests.
 And it'll be a good way to check if I've missed any major requirments in my spec.
 I anticipate the sections on 'Frame and Fork Test Methods' and 'Common Test Methods' will be the most useful.
 I'll upload the PDFs here in the 'clutter' folder.

+okay so here's what I did:
+- skim through the whole thing
+- part 6 seemed the most relevant so I read through that in a bit more detail.
+There's a lot of helpful info!
+- there's a static test, some drop tests, and fatigue testing for the frame.
+The parameters, procedure, and setup were given but I couldn't see any requirements for passing/failing the test.
+I found a couple similar standards which did specify the requirements, and then realised the requirements were all in part 2 (duh)
+- I made a little plan:
+  - [ ] read through the 9 parts.
+As I go, write down anything relevant to AdjustaBike 2.0, including section refs
+    - [x] 1
+    - [ ] 2 (started!)
+    - [ ] 3
+    - [ ] 4
+    - [ ] 5
+    - [ ] 6
+    - [ ] 7
+    - [ ] 8
+    - [ ] 9
+  - [ ] Review notes and decide if I need to add to or adapt the requirements in my product specification for the bike
+  - [ ] If necessary, translate these new bike requirements into kit requirements
+  - [ ] Quantify all the relevant bike requirements ie steering angle +/- 60 degrees
+  - [ ] Quantify kit requirements as planned above
+- I read through and took notes on Part 1 and a good chunk of Par 2. this is going to take a while.
+- For the drop test, I need a way to approximate the impact force.
+I could use conservation of momentum, but I don't know how long it'll take to decelerate and the time interval is important.
+[This article](https://www.wired.com/2014/07/how-do-you-estimate-impact-force/) makes a good point about using a distance instead of a time interval by using the work-energy principle.
+I can get the maximum distance interval (extension) from the test requirements in ISO 4210.
+Also, [here's](https://www.youtube.com/watch?v=32k96ahyB2g&feature=emb_title) a video of a wooden bike undergoing the drop test.
+Could use it to check if the time interval calculated is in the right order of magnitude.

 [jump to top](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/ProjectLog.md#project-log)